whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 What is this greater power, or divine voice, that moves some people to act so selflessly even at great personal risk?
 And how come so few people seem to listen to it?

 The truth is very simple: everyone has a divine voice in their heart that, from birth on, guides them to walk a deeply meaningful, dignified path in service of the people and nonhumans they love.
 However, in unhealthy cultures, people are subject to so much hurtful training that many learn to "hold back" or "shut down" parts of themselves, and ultimately they can learn to ignore that voice in their heart.
 People learn to obediently follow others' direction instead of follow their divine path, or embrace self-centeredness, low self-worth or distrust.
 People can learn to tolerate meaningless work.
-People can find ways to distract themeselves from the dissatisfaction of not giving their deepest love in service of the people around.
+People can find ways to distract themselves from the dissatisfaction of not giving their deepest love in service of the people they love.

 In other words, Tubman, King, and Christ only seem special because they gave their deepest love, or their sacred gifts, in unhealthy cultures that train people to hold back their love.
 They could feel that inner divine voice, whereas many people learn to ignore it, starting with early childhood deprivation or abuse and continuing with endless training for obedience throughout school, church and adulthood.